TKattula/MIST4610Project2/README.md

 Description: This includes the location of where the data was collect written in longitude and latitude.

+### Columns 25-29:
+Data Type: Mixed (Numerical and Catagorical)

+Description: These columns are unique ID's for the location, topic, question, stratification and data value type columns.

 ## Questions and Their Importance
 Question #1 \